alvinng4/Gravity-Simulator/README.md

 ```
 ### Saving the data
 After each simulation, the program would ask if you want to save the data.
-If you choose to do so, the numerical data will be stored in the following folder:
+If you chose to do so, the numerical data will be stored in the following folder:
 ```
 gravity_simulator/gravity_plot/results
 ```